Game Review Information

 How Did I Find out About Meow Match?

-Meow Match appeared in an ad while I was collecting premium currency in an Android game I was playing.
+Meow Match appeared in an ad while I was watching video ads in another game I was playing.

 I liked how the game looked.
 So I decided to write a review of the game as I have some thoughts on it after playing it for a while.